miemiesun/newsite4/content/posts/Interviews  Hardworking Teachers in the Pomegranate Seed Cup.md

 ## Abstract

-The second "Pomegranate Seed Cup" Campus Dance Competition was held in the Basketball Hall of the Yuzhong Campus of Northwest University for Nationalities.
-The theme of the event was "Youthful Heart to the Party, Dance Art to China", which was jointly organized by the Student Work Department (Department), Youth League Committee, and Dance College of Northwest University for Nationalities.
+Northwest Minzu University the 2nd "ShiLiuZi" Dance Championship 2023 was held in the Basketball Hall of the Yuzhong Campus of Northwest Minzu University.
+The theme of the event was "Youthful Heart to the Party, Dance Art to China", which was jointly organized by the Student Work Department (Department), Youth League Committee, and Dance College of Northwest Minzu University.
 In the interval of the activity, we interviewed the teachers in charge of this activity.

 ## Teacher Profile

 ### Bartel

-CPC member, Associate Professor of Dance School, Master's Degree Supervisor, Deputy Director of Dance Performance Department, Member of Chinese Dancers' Association, Director of Gansu Dancers' Association, Vice-Chairman of Lanzhou Theater and Dancers' Association.
+CPC member, Associate Professor of Dance School, Master's Degree Tutor, Deputy Director of Dance Performance Department, Member of Chinese Dancers' Association, Director of Gansu Dancers' Association, Vice-Chairman of Lanzhou Theater and Dancers' Association.
 He is the chief director of the evening party and coordinates the evening program.

 ### Mubarak

-Mubarak is a teacher in the School of Dance, won the first prize of "Pomegranate Cup" Gansu Provincial Minority Literary and Artistic Performances in 2019, and has won the excellent instructor award of Northwest University for Nationalities' summer "Three to the Countryside" for many times, and has been awarded the honorary title of Excellent Teacher.
+Mubarak is a teacher in the School of Dance, won the first prize of "ShiLiuZi" Gansu Provincial Minority Literary and Artistic Performances in 2019, and has won the excellent instructor award of Northwest Minzu University summer "Three to the Countryside" for many times, and has been awarded the honorary title of Excellent Teacher.
 She is responsible for the program arrangement and reporting of the work.

 ### Diao Yan